zaidajani/tempCon/readme.md

 ## What is this

-It is a temperature convertor made using javascript, html, css and bootstrap.
+It is a temperature convertor made using javascript, HTML, CSS and Bootstrap.

 ![demo](./images/demo.gif)